Zhangyong-Tang/DFAT-Information-Fusion2023/README.md

 # DFAT

-**The official implementation of the Information Fusion paper DFAT** It is supported by the PRCI-Lab (https://github.com/PRCI-Lab)
+**The official implementation of the Information Fusion paper DFAT.**

+It is supported by the PRCI-Lab (https://github.com/PRCI-Lab)

 ## Introduction